The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 - 9.0′ x 4.0′ (L x W)

-Several users varying in age commented that the Concept2 Model E Rowing Machine is extremely easy to assemble.
+Most users agreed that the Concept2 Model E Rowing Machine is extremely easy to assemble!

 You’re only going to find 8 screws, 8 washers, and 2 bolts in the box along with the other major components.
-It also includes the necessary allen wrenches needed for assembly.
+It also includes the necessary allen wrenches and screwdriver needed for assembly.

-Expect to spend about 30 minutes to completely assemble the unit.
+Expect to spend about 30 minutes to completely assemble the unit or less if you’re in a rush!

 When assembling my Concept2 Rower I couldn’t believe how fast and easy the assembly was to complete.
 I even went back and double checked I didn’t miss anything!